systemd/mkosi/mkosi.md

   rebuilding of these cached images, combine `-i` with `-ff` to ensure cached images are first removed and then re-created.

+`--debug=`

+: Enable additional debugging output.
+Takes a comma-separated list of arguments specifying the area of interest.
+Pass any invalid value (e.g. empty) to list currently accepted values.

 `--version`

 : Show package version.